flagshipcompany/flagship-for-magento/README.md

 Under FlagShip Configuration, set the API Token, Packing and Logging preferences.

-Make sure that Store Address is set under Store > Configuration > General > Store Information
+Make sure that Store Address is set under Store > Configuration > General > Store Information Every source should be assigned an address.
+You can set is Store > Sources > (Edit the source) > Address Data

 Enable the shipping methods, Store > Configuration > Sales > Shipping Methods > FlagShip Shipping